swcarpentry/python-novice-inflammation/episodes/06-func.md

 ---
-layout: page
-title: Programming with Python
-subtitle: Creating Functions
+title: Creating Functions
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Define a function that takes parameters."
+- "Return a value from a function."
+- "Test and debug a function."
+- "Set default values for function parameters."
+- "Explain why we should divide programs into small, single-purpose functions."
+keypoints:
+- "FIXME"
 ---
-> ## Learning Objectives {.objectives}
->
-> *   Define a function that takes parameters.
-> *   Return a value from a function.
-> *   Test and debug a function.
-> *   Set default values for function parameters.
-> *   Explain why we should divide programs into small, single-purpose functions.

 At this point,
 we've written code to draw some interesting features in our inflammation data,